What is Future Business Leaders of America (FBLA)?

-You can do this by incorporating FBLA activities for the Business Achievement Awards and other educational programs (such as American Enterprise Day) into your curriculum.
+You can do this by incorporating FBLA activities for the Business Achievement Awards and other educational programs into your curriculum.

 Even if not all of your students are members of FBLA, they will gain skills and knowledge from participating.
 And once you’ve introduced one of these programs, you may have more students join your FBLA chapter!